 It’s hard to get a ballot place

-The ballot was open for a week in April 2023 and successful ballot winners will be notified by the end of June 2024.
+The ballot was open for a week in April 2023 and successful ballot winners will be notified on Thursday 6 July 2023.
 There are around 17,000 spots available in the London Marathon ballot each year, but this year a record 578,374 runners have applied for the ballot, so your odds of getting a place are less than 3%.

 That’s means that for every one successful ballot entrant there will be 33 other disappointed runners.

 Hugh Brasher, Event Director of the TCS London Marathon, said: “This year’s TCS London Marathon was an amazing day, full of positivity and joy, which inspired a world record number of people to apply for the 2024 event, meaning an incredible 578,374 people will be anxiously awaiting results.
 We wish everyone the very best of luck.”

 London Marathon has raised more than £1 billion for good causes since it started in 1981 and work with most major charities who allocate spaces in the race in return for a guaranteed minimum fundraising amount.

 Opting to run for a charity does make it easier to get a spot but the cheapest fundraising pledges start at £2,000 along with a registration fee of £50-£100.

 That’s a lot of money to raise, and it can distract from your actual marathon when you really want 100% of your energy going into your training.
 I’m not saying you shouldn’t go down the charity route, but if you doubt you can raise £2,000 then perhaps think about running a different marathon which has smaller, more attainable, fundraising targets.

 Alternative UK Marathons

 Apart from the prestige of London Marathon, the main reason for wanting to run the event include:

 - City location